compose-spec/compose-spec/spec.md

 > **Note**: A network-wide alias can be shared by multiple containers, and even by multiple services.
 If it is, then exactly which container the name resolves to is not guaranteed.

-The general format is shown here.
+The general format is shown here:

 ```yml
 services: